 It’s not just the packing in-between walls that asbestos was once used for but also, for gutters, drain pipes, roofs and garage coverings.
 The price you pay for asbestos disposal will most certainly be affected by whether the job is internal or external.
 Expect to pay much less for jobs that are focused on the linings for walls, ceilings and doors, but expect to pay slightly more if asbestos cement products were used to build the property.

 It doesn’t matter how many specimens of asbestos are found during an initial inspection, because every single asbestos sample will need to be taken to a lab for testing.
 There are different colours and types of this building material, and understanding how to effectively and safely dispose of it without harming the environment relies on intensive lab analysis.
 The asbestos disposal cost is likely to increase if more time is required in the lab, which is likely if the inspection is being carried out on a property built before 1999.

 Scope of the Job

 If you are lucky, you may be able to leave asbestos where it is and hope that it does not get disturbed.
-This is probably the best case scenario for a small problem, because it means you will only be paying for inspections.
-Regular monitoring will rule out the possibility of further deterioration, which would require removal of things were to worsen.
-The scope of the job will be broader if the asbestos has been disturbed or is fairly loose, because the fibres will soon become airborne.
+This is probably the best-case scenario for a small problem because it means you will only be paying for inspections.
+Regular monitoring will rule out the possibility of further deterioration, which would require the removal of things were to worsen.
+The scope of the job will be broader if the asbestos has been disturbed or is fairly loose because the fibres will soon become airborne.
 When this happens, inhaling the fibres could negatively impact health later down the line.